 Migration can pose a big source of emotional, physical, and mental stress on newcomers as they navigate the resettlement process.
 As they face many changes in various sectors of their life, it was important, in our centre, to translate our awareness of newcomers’ experiences and become responsive through the services we offer.
 The centre, thus, incorporates a focus on mental health in a variety of ways, primarily by providing individual wellness support appointments, art therapy groups, activity based programs, and direct referrals to mental health and health practitioners.
 Mental health focused trainings are also provided to our service providers to ensure we serve our newcomer clients through a trauma- and culturally-informed lens and that we embody responsive and affirmative forms of care.

 Many of our services, including language classes, conversation circles, cooking workshops, and art programming are open to all youth.
 We also facilitate different events that open the opportunity for volunteering and engagement with the community.
 The Refugee Centre also presents different internship and employment opportunities!

 Check out therefugeecentre.org and follow them on Facebook, Twitter and Instagram.

 Photo by Jude

-Simran is the Youth Liaison at mindyourmind and has a background in mental health and addictions.
-She enjoys painting/drawing mandala patterns and spending time outdoors.
+Simran was the Youth Liaison at mindyourmind and has a background in mental health and addictions.
+She enjoys painting and drawing mandala patterns and spending time with her cat, Taco.